-The new measuring device, however, is always ready for use.
+The new electronic rescue sensor however, is always ready for use.
 The scientists had previously developed small and extremely sensitive gas sensors for acetone, ammonia, and isoprene – all metabolic products that we emit in low concentrations via our breath or skin.
 The researchers have now combined these sensors in a device with two commercial sensors for CO2 and moisture.

 Science & Technology Today foundation is a European leader in worldwide innovation research.
 We do consulting and market research for companies and governmental organisations about promising products and services, opportunities, threats and developments in technology.